 Each SMD34E2 has two status LED's that show module and network status.
 As shown in figure R1.3, these LED's are located on the rear cover.

-Module Status LED
+Module Status (MS) LED

-The Module LED is a bi-color red/green LED that show the general status of the unit.
+The Module Status LED is a bi-color red/green LED.
+The state of the LED depends on the state of the network adapter module.